 Some pieces are not purely as they appear, of course – you would be hard pressed to put a set of benches together from jeans labels or piano keys alone.
 Thus, hidden structures (largely made of still other scraps) form a firmer physical basis as needed.

-While some themes of reuse and upcycling have been played out in other places (converted keyboard and circuit board tables, for instance) others are really quite experimental (using building blocks in an obvious-yet-elusively-literal way to make table-and-chairs set, for example) or at least entertaining (a play on Southern Comfort, anyone?).
+While some themes have been played out in other places (converted keyboard and circuit board tables, for instance) others are really quite experimental (using building blocks in an obvious-yet-elusively-literal way to make table-and-chairs set, for example) or at least entertaining (a play on Southern Comfort, anyone?).